shadril238/learn-web/README.md

 # Learn-WEB
-This repository includes all the codes of Web Technologies course.
+This repository includes all the codes and also project of Web Technologies course.